pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 ## [+] Reconstruct grieved subroutines

-So when I look around the assembly I've found a lot of place which looks like an assembly prologue.
+So when I look around the disassembly I've found a lot of place which looks like a function prologue.
 But somehow IDA didn't get to mark it as a subroutine.

 ![prologue](prologue.png)